Icemma/SQL-Projects/README.md

 ## Objectives
 The primary goal of this project is to
-- Creation of a sample database
+- Create a sample relational database
 - Creation of multiple tables within the database with appropriate data types and constraints:
 - Insertion of sample records into all tables
 - Query functions like: